lukadlm97/International-Rig-Count-Import/README.md

 ### Note
 The UserAgent "PostmanRuntime/7.32.3" is used for retrieving content from the base URL, as it has consistently provided stable results for me.

+At the zip file in this GitHub repository, you can find executables for both types of apps.
+You can modify the app settings and try all the features that the project provides.

+As you are aware, to run the app, you need to extract the archive and navigate to the directory containing the .exe file.
+Then, using the command prompt, execute 'Homework.Enverus.InternationalRigCountImport.CAF.exe importRigCount' (for the CAF app) or 'Homework.Enverus.InternationalRigCountImport.Console.exe' (for the background hosted service) to fetch your data.